French , Spanish & Latin

 In the Languages faculty, pupils are given the opportunity to learn three languages (French, Spanish and Latin) as well as coming into direct contact with the culture of the countries where the languages are spoken.

-At the end of Year 2, pupils make their GCSE choices.
+During the Lent term of Year 9, pupils make their GCSE choices.
 Pupils who opt for Spanish follow the AQA specification and pupils who opt for French follow the Eduqas specification.
 Pupils will develop their language capabilities in listening, reading, speaking and writing.
 Pupils who opt for Latin follow the OCR specification, which continues their study of Latin grammar and vocabulary, but also looks in more depth through the study of Latin literary texts at Roman daily life, history and mythology.

 Sixth formers who choose A level French and/or Spanish will further develop their language skills through the study of aspects of the country’s civilisation including a film and work of literature.
 In French, students study Louis Malle’s award winning film Au Revoir les Enfants and Albert Camus’ book L’Etranger, whilst in Spanish the film El laberinto del fauno and the book Crónica de una muerte anunciada are studied.
 The course is designed to develop their ability to become fully operational in the language of their choice, and the syllabus includes up-to-date topics such as immigration, the history of cinema and the changes in the family structure.
 Pupils follow the Eduqas specification for French and the AQA specification for Spanish.
 Latin at A Level may also be available, subject to sufficient uptake.